Spain 14-Day Itinerary

-A well-paced first-timer route through Madrid, Andalusia, the Costa del Sol, and Barcelona, with rewarding day trips to Toledo, Córdoba, and Ronda.
-Designed around efficient trains, one short domestic flight, and a balanced mix of grand cities, historic landmarks, hill towns, and Mediterranean atmosphere.
-For a shorter stay, see the Spain 10-day itinerary, or Spain 12-day itinerary.
+A well balanced first trip to Spain, combining Madrid, Andalusia, the Costa del Sol, and Barcelona, with day trips to Toledo, Córdoba, and Ronda.
+The route mixes major cities, historic landmarks, beautiful towns, and Mediterranean coast, with practical trains and one short domestic flight.
+For a shorter stay, see the Spain 10-day itinerary or Spain 12-day itinerary.

 Route at a glance